TRENDS IN FASHION PHOTOGRAPHY

 NASHVILLE

 Nashville is another southern city with style, charm, and flair.
 This country music capital has a style all its own.
 Nashville held a fashion week at the beginning of April in 2016.
-A number of local, U.S., and global designers attended Nashville Fashion Week in 2016.
+A number of local, U.S., and global designers attended Nashville Fashion Week.

 Designers included Andrew Clancey who started Any Old Iron in New York and moved to Nashville two years ago.
 His target audience includes fashion- forward men and Nashville’s musicians.